CONTENT WARNING

 Context

-In 1919, at the National American Woman Suffrage Association’s (NAWSA) convention, President Carrie Chapman Catt proposed in her address the creation of a “league of women voters to finish the fight and aid in the reconstruction of the nation.”
-In 1920, just six months prior to the ratification of the 19th Amendment to the U.S. Constitution, the National League of Women Voters (NLWV) was established in Chicago.
+At the National American Woman Suffrage Association convention in 1919, President Carrie Chapman Catt proposed the creation of a “league of women voters to finish the fight and aid in the reconstruction of the nation.”
+Even before the ratification in 1920 of the Nineteenth Amendment to the U.S. Constitution granting women the right to vote, the National League of Women Voters (NLWV) was established in Chicago.
 Catt described its purpose: “The League of Women Voters is not to dissolve any present organization but to unite all existing organizations of women who believe in its principles.
 It is not to lure women from partisanship but to combine them in an effort for legislation which will protect coming movements, which we cannot even foretell, from suffering the untoward conditions which have hindered for so long the coming of equal suffrage.
 Are the women of the United States big enough to see their opportunity?”
-The Virginia League of Women Voters was part of the national organization and worked within the state to support the suffrage movement, advance legislative goals, and provide citizen education for all those who had the right to vote.

 The League of Women Voters in Virginia is still an active organization which promotes active participation in government, educating the public on policy issues, and advocating for voter empowerment.

 Citation: League of Women Voters.
 1920.
 Erie: Erie Litho & Ptg Co.
 Poster.
-Equal Suffrage League of Virginia Papers, Acc.
-22002.
-Library of Virginia
+Equal Suffrage League of Virginia Records, Accession 22002, Organization Records, Library of Virginia.

 Standards